therenca/builder/README.md

   path: /path/to/folder/ # where to dump the builds and config files

 commands:
+  # these commands will run after everything has been synced to the remote server
   - mkdir -p /path/to/folder
   - kill 21322
   - systemctl restart service